capstone-923/ideal-police/data_processing/data/festivals/README_FESTIVAL.md

 ---

 ### **2. `data_processing_script`**
-This folder contains Python scripts for processing the downloaded climate data.

 #### **`cat.py`**
 - Concatenates historical climate data files for a specific station into a single `merged_data.csv`.